dasmikko/facepunchdroid/README.md

         - Better thread title sizes
         - Removed padding from both sides for more content space
         - New thread button tweaked

-    1.6.6
-    - Fix: Unable to save images through long press of an image.
-    - Fix: Images and files, now saves to a seperate folder called "Facepunch Droid"
-    - New: Zoom is now allowed on tablets!

-    1.6.5
-    - Fixed: Donation dialog now actually works.

-    1.6.4
-    - Fixed: Keyboard popping up, each time you returned to the app.
-    - Fixed: Dark theme now actually works.
-    - Update: German translation

-    1.6.3
-    - Updated: German translations
-    - Updated: Dark theme
-    - New and sweet splash screen
-    - Fixed: No more reload when going Splitscreen on Android N!
-    - Fixed: Small bug when finding on page, search field wouldn't get focus

-    1.6.2
-    - Added: Android Nougat Multi-window support
-    - Added: Find on page.

-    1.6.1
-    - Fixed bug on Android N where the drawer icons would get cut off

-    1.6.0
-    - Fix: There was a bug on Android kitkat, where was a black bar at the top.

-    1.5.9
-    - Added: Fullscreen video capability (Including YouTube videos)
-    - Added: Chrome Custom Tabs.
-This means faster and better link viewing.

-    1.5.8
-    - Added: New option to clear image cache (Useful for when you have updated your avatar)

-    1.5.7
-    - Added: You can now edit title/url of your pinned items!

-    1.5.6
-    - Added German translation (Thanks to FP user Coolboy)
-    - Added Context menu for images, links and [media] video tags

-    1.5.5
-    - Quick fix for Edit pinned pages, page not working

-    1.5.4
-    - Quick fix for userscripts not working

-    1.5.3
-    - Added userscript support
-    - Minor fixes and translations

-    1.5.2
-    - App now translatable (Is now in Danish too)
-    - Added Language selector
-    - Fixed a styling bug for dark theme
-    - Fixed a bug with pagination on search page

-    1.5.1
-    - Added Dark theme!
-(Huge credit to facepunch user Oicani Gonzales for his CSS)
-    - Fixed typo in settings
-    - Added direct image links handling
-    - Added forward menu button
-    - Fix bug with image downloader only working on Android 6 devices.
-    - Minor CSS fixes

-    1.5.0
-    - Fixed bug with smiley selector on small phones
-    - Disabled cache for the avatar in drawer
-    - Fix bug with pagination
-    - Added thread and sub thread icons
-    - Minor CSS fixes

-    1.4.9
-    - Smiley selector now works!

-    1.4.8
-    - Option to disable all images
-    - Updated the navigation drawer to follow the design guidelines
-    - Fix bug with the paginator (Huge thanks to Scratch)

-    1.4.7
-    - Fixed bug where the pagination would show when scrolled to bottom, even if the page didn't have pagination

-    1.4.6
-    - Remove username from top
-    - Removed old pagination
-    - Native pagination now hides/shows on scroll

-    1.4.5
-    - Added native pagination, with go to functionality

 [Full changelog here](https://github.com/dasmikko/facepunchdroid/blob/master/changelog.md)